TobiaszCudnik/jsprops/README.md

 Additionally, we can easily inherit from Properties class, extending it by our own getters/setter logic.

-Default property value is inited in a lazy way, first time it's accessed.
+Default property's value is inited in a lazy way, first time it's accessed.

 **Example**